Begin your keto diet right. Get yourself into ketosis quicker with these little tips. They’re simple but useful.

 5. Measure Your Ketone Levels

 A urine test measures the amount of acetoacetate (a type of ketone body) in your urine using keto urine test strips.
-It is the cheapest way to test your ketone levels, but it is the most inaccurate.
-Urine strips tend to be only accurate during the first few weeks on a keto diet.
+You can get the strips here.

 6. Try MCT oils